It’s Not What You Do, It’s When You Do It: Timing Your Charitable Contributions to Reduce Taxes

 My conversations with other financial professionals have also yielded tremendous differences in opinion.
 One financial planner might advise that charitable giving be delayed until every bit of debt is paid off and retirement is fully funded.
 Another planner might advise that charitable giving occur in some sort of balance alongside those things and yet another may say that charity ought to be one of the highest priorities even if it’s at the expense of not paying off debt or saving.
 I certainly have my own beliefs about charitable giving, but today’s post is going to focus not on how much to give, but when to give for those who are intentional givers.

 Knowing that this topic is super-red-hot, I want to clarify one point in advance.
 The strategy I’m going to describe involves an attempt to time charitable gifts with the goal of reducing a household’s federal tax liability.
 Some givers may believe that tax implications ought to have no impact on when or how charitable gifts are given.
-I appreciate that perspective, but have found many givers appreciate the opportunity to pay less in taxes when possible (and maybe even give the net difference to charity as well!).
+I appreciate that perspective, but have found many givers appreciate the opportunity to pay less in taxes when possible and might even give the net difference to charity as well!

 The implementation of the Tax Cuts and Jobs Act (TCJA) in 2018 raised the federal standard deduction.
 For 2019, the standard deduction is $12,200 for individuals and $24,400 for married couples filing jointly.
 Put simply, itemized deductions such as home mortgage interest (subject to limitations), state and local taxes (also subject to limitations), charitable contributions, and other less common deductions need to be greater than the standard $12,200 or $24,400 amounts to have any impact on tax liability.